Retaining People at Your Company

 Lead with humility, not hierarchy

-Remove roadblocks so your team can do their best work
+Removing any obstructions so that your team can do their best work

-When people feel seen, supported, and respected—they stick around.
+When people feel seen, supported, and respected—they usually stick around.

 1. Clarity of Role and Expectations